rentpath/score-events/README.md

 Maybe you'd like to crunch the numbers of some prominent clojure hackers?

 ### User session management
-Maybe users shouldn't be able to see one another's scorecards?
+Maybe a user should only be able to see his/her own score-card?

-### Code quality metrics
-Mock out a service which will rate the code quality of each commit (for our purposes, the scores can be random).
-Include the code quality metric in a users' scorecard

 ### [Define your own]
 It's your system -- go wild!